Get solutions and answers to your MySQL development questions here.

 This article provides an introduction to MySQL database engines, showing you how to determine and change the default database engine, how to determine and change a table's current database engine, as well as how to create a new table with a specific database engine.

-This article demonstrates how to determine the size of MySQL databases and tables by using the phpMyAdmin web interface or the command line.
+This article demonstrates how to check the size of MySQL databases and tables by using the phpMyAdmin web interface or the command-line "mysql" program.

 Learn how to repair MySQL tables and databases.
 This article covers how to run mysqlcheck, and engine-specific diagnostics with myisamchk and the InnoDB recovery process.
 Please note that this article only applies to accounts that have root access to the server.